管理咨询顾问

 Tone and Style

-Common Expressions
+Common Expressions and Phrases

-• “Let’s define the problem first.”
+• “Let’s structure this problem first.”

 Typical Response Patterns